 Michigan test scores up, college readiness slips

 LANSING, Mich.
-(AP) — State officials say high school juniors improved in all subject areas on the Michigan Merit Exam this year, while the average ACT college entrance exam rose slightly for the fourth consecutive year, according to results made public Monday.
+(AP) — High school juniors improved in all subject areas on the Michigan Merit Exam this year, while the average ACT college entrance exam rose slightly for the fourth consecutive year, according to results made public Monday.

-Even so, the percentage of Michigan juniors considered ready for college declined after rising in the previous four years.
-Officials said that was because of a slight drop in the percentage of students meeting proficiency levels in the math section of the ACT.
+But the percentage of Michigan juniors considered ready for college declined after rising during the four previous years, which officials blamed on a slight drop in the percentage of students meeting proficiency levels in the math section of the ACT.

-Results released Monday show the biggest improvements on the merit exam were in social studies, where the average score rose from 38.6 to 43.9 after a two-year drop, and in reading, with a jump from 53.5 to 58.7.
+The biggest improvements this year were in social studies, where the average score jumped from 38.6 to 43.9 after a two-year drop, and in reading, which rose from 53.5 to 58.7.

 Get 10 free stories, e-newsletters, and more!

 - Augusta Preparatory Day School, Martinez, GA

 - Chief Academic Officer